danomatika/swig-openframeworks/README.md

     make DEPRECATED=true

+### SWIG Flags

+SWIG has a large number of flags for customizing bindings generation, many of which are specific to each generated language.
+The Makefile uses the SWIG_FLAGS makefile variable for these extra options, for instance generating Python bindings uses the `-modern` option to focus on newer versions of Python.

 ### Scripting

 Generating bindings for all platform targets can be done easily using a script which calls the Makefile.
 See [generate_bindings.sh](https://github.com/danomatika/ofxLua/blob/swig/scripts/generate_bindings.sh) in ofxLua for an example.